Skip to main content

 Key Takeaways

-• Start with N26, upgrade to DKB/ING — Neobank for speed, direct bank for long-term features
+• Start with N26, add DKB or ING later.
+Neobank for speed, direct bank for long-term features.

-• You have a legal right to a Basiskonto under German law — banks cannot refuse
+• You have a legal right to a Basiskonto under German law.
+Banks cannot refuse without written justification.

-• No SCHUFA history ≠ bad SCHUFA — Neobanks don't check; traditional banks may still approve
+• No SCHUFA history is not the same as bad SCHUFA.
+Neobanks don't check.
+Traditional banks may still approve you.

 Save now and compare